How to Find Affordable Housing in Tokyo Using UR & JKK

 - UR Light: Fixed-term lease plans with reduced rent

-Check the official UR website for program details and eligible properties.
+See our complete guide to UR discount programs for eligibility details.
+Check the official UR website for eligible properties.

 Summary